Changes to the Nutrition Facts Label

 While continuing to require “Total Fat,” “Saturated Fat,” and “Trans Fat” on the label, “Calories from Fat” is being removed because research shows the type of fat is more important than the amount.

 Daily values for nutrients like sodium, dietary fiber and vitamin D are being updated based on newer scientific evidence from the Institute of Medicine and other reports such as the 2015 Dietary Guidelines Advisory Committee Report, which was used in developing the 2015-2020 Dietary Guidelines for Americans.
 Daily values are reference amounts of nutrients to consume or not to exceed and are used to calculate the percent Daily Value (% DV) that manufacturers include on the label.
-The %DV helps consumers understand the nutrition information in the context of a total daily diet.
+The % DV helps consumers understand the nutrition information in the context of a total daily diet.

 Updates Serving Sizes and Labeling Requirements for Certain Package Sizes

-By law, serving sizes must be based on amounts of foods and beverages that people are actually eating, not what they should be eating.
+By law, serving sizes must be based on the amounts of foods and beverages that people are actually eating, not what they should be eating.
 How much people eat and drink has changed since the previous serving size requirements were published in 1993.
 For example, the reference amount used to set a serving of ice cream was previously 1/2 cup but is changing to 2/3 cup.
 The reference amount used to set a serving of soda is changing from 8 ounces to 12 ounces.

 Package size affects what people eat.
-So for packages that are between one and two servings, such as a 20 ounce soda or a 15-ounce can of soup, the calories and other nutrients will be required to be labeled as one serving because people typically consume it in one sitting.
+So for packages that are between one and two servings, such as a 20-ounce soda or a 15-ounce can of soup, the calories and other nutrients will be required to be labeled as one serving because people typically consume it in one sitting.

-For certain products that are larger than a single serving but that could be consumed in one sitting or multiple sittings, manufacturers will have to provide “dual column” labels to indicate the amount of calories and nutrients on both a “per serving” and “per package”/“per unit” basis.
+For certain products that are larger than a single serving but that could be consumed in one sitting or multiple sittings, manufacturers will have to provide “dual column” labels to indicate the amounts of calories and nutrients on both a “per serving” and “per package”/“per unit” basis.
 Examples would be a 24-ounce bottle of soda or a pint of ice cream.
 With dual-column labels available, people will be able to easily understand how many calories and nutrients they are getting if they eat or drink the entire package/unit at one time.